mcdomx/monitor/README.rst

     pip install pipenv

-Once Pipenv is installed, the virtual environment can be launched from the application's root:
+Once Pipenv is installed, the virtual environment can be launched from the project root directory:

 ::